 - To reflect on what it means to work towards continuous program quality improvement.

 Throughout this process, how will you be able to know whether you are indeed providing high-quality care and excellent services for children and families in your care?
-How are you currently determining whether you are doing a good job with preschool children in your care?
+How are you currently determining whether you are doing a good job with school-age children in your care?
 Answers to these questions are what program evaluation is all about.

 Program evaluation is necessary in order to know whether or not a program is doing what it says it is doing.
 Program evaluation is typically completed on an annual basis in order to learn if the program is effectively meeting its goals.
-The findings of the program evaluation are typically shared with all the program's stakeholders: families, staff, and in some cases the community.
+The findings of the program evaluation are typically shared with all the program's stakeholders: families, staff, and in some cases, the community.

 What does this mean for you?

 Evaluation of practice also can be done more frequently, and this involves all the things you do as a school-age staff member with children and families on a daily basis.
 In your daily work with school-age children, you plan experiences, activities, routines, and transitions.
 You carefully select materials and purposefully organize your environment so that it promotes optimum growth and development.
 As you implement your plans, it is important to look back and review what actually happened during a certain day, a certain week, or a period of time.
 Doing that allows you to take into consideration important observations that tell you if things went well, or not so well and therefore need change.
 For example, you may notice which activities school-age children were engaged in, whether children seemed to enjoy working with the materials, or if routines and transitions were smooth or chaotic.
 This kind of information can help you make decisions about maintaining or changing transitions, materials, or activities and experiences.

 Collaborating with Others for Program Evaluation